 If you, like me, are plagued by choosing the right side to pair with dinner, this spinach recipe deserves a standing spot in your meal plan rotation.
 Grab a knob of fresh ginger and a lemon — we're going to make one of my all-time favorite spinach side dishes.
 Not only is it packed with light, refreshing flavors and ready in minutes, but it also goes with just about everything you're making.

 Start with More Spinach than You Think You Need

 Spinach is a wildly deceptive ingredient.
-While that standard six-ounce bag is more than enough to make a salad that feeds a few people, sauté it on the stovetop and it cooks down to practically nothing.
+While that standard six-ounce bag is more than enough to make a salad that feeds a few people, when you sauté it on the stovetop it cooks down to practically nothing.
 If you've ever cooked spinach, you know exactly what I'm talking about.

-The key to nailing this simple weeknight side so there's enough for everybody is easy: Always start with more greens than you think you need.
-If it seems like too much, it's probably just about right, as these greens cook down a lot.
+The key to nailing this simple weeknight side is to always start with more greens than you think you need.
+If it seems like too much, it's probably just about right.
 The recipe also walks you through adding the spinach in batches, and stirring regularly.
 This important step ensures the spinach stays in the pot, rather than spilling out all over the stovetop.